phorton1/Arduino-libraries-myIOT/docs/basics.md

 the range of the enumerated or bitwise value.

-For instance, the system itself defines the allowed "log" and "debug" levels to be from zero to five (0..5) via the following array of strings:
+For instance, the system itself defines the allowed "log" and "debug" levels to be from zero to six (0..5) via the following array of strings:

 ```
 static enumValue logAllowed[] = {